We’ve all made a LOT of mistakes when using FastLED, and thought I’d pass along some of the things encountered over the years.

 – Trying to power too many LED’s from the Arduino 5V line.

 – Memory leakage, i.e. referring to leds[NUM_LEDS] as opposed to leds[NUM_LEDS-1].

 – Wrong colours (as in Neopixels).

-– Make sure you’re not using a 12V led strip.
+– Make sure you’re not using a 12V or non-addressable led strip.

 – Getting errors when using BLEND.
 Replace BLEND with LINEARBLEND instead.

 – Your board may not yet be supported.